open-telemetry/community/community-membership.md

 ### Requirements

-The process for becoming a Maintainer should be defined in the SIG charter of the SIG owning the subproject.
-Unlike the roles outlined above, the Owners of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.
+Unlike the roles outlined above, the maintainers of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.

-The following apply to the subproject for which one would be an owner.
+The following apply to the subproject for which one would be a maintainer.

 - Deep understanding of the technical goals and direction of the subproject
 - Deep understanding of the technical domain (specifically the language) of the